navapbc/template-infra/docs/infra/set-up-app-monitoring-alerts.md

 * You'll need to have [set up the AWS account(s)](./set-up-aws-accounts.md)
 * You'll need to have [configured the application](/infra/app/app-config/main.tf)
 * You'll need to have [set up the network(s)](./set-up-networks.md)
-* Optionally, if you need a container build repository, you'll need to have [set up the build repository](./set-up-app-build-repository.md)
+* If the application needs custom-built container images, you'll need to have [set up the build repository](./set-up-app-build-repository.md)

 ## Instructions